GingerStyle/Capstone-Metro-Transit/README.md

 This is a Python and TKinter GUI application that displays timetables for Metro Transit buses and trains.

 ## Installation instructions
+Get an api key from the Google Maps Static Map API at https://developers.google.com/maps/documentation/maps-static/intro.
+Then create an environment variable called "GoogleMapsKey" and put your api key in there.
-Check the requirements.exe file to install all dependencies
+Check the requirements.txt file to install all dependencies

 ## How to use